UCL/tus-rec-challenge/assessment2025.md

 **Justification of the local and global reconstruction errors**

-The reconstructed scan from either local level or global level displacement are capable of representing different types of reconstruction performance, such as frame-level reconstruction error and accumulated error of the algorithm (<a href="https://doi.org/10.1109/TBME.2023.3325551" target="_blank">Li. et al. 2023</a>, <a href="https://link.springer.com/chapter/10.1007/978-3-030-59716-0_49" target="_blank">Wein et al. 2020</a>).
+The reconstructed scan from either local level or global level displacement are capable of representing different types of reconstruction performance, such as frame-level reconstruction error and accumulated error of the algorithm (<a href="https://doi.org/10.1109/TBME.2023.3325551" target="_blank">Li et al. 2023</a>, <a href="https://link.springer.com/chapter/10.1007/978-3-030-59716-0_49" target="_blank">Wein et al. 2020</a>).
 To streamline the evaluation, other monotonic metrics, such as final drift and Dice overlap, albeit commonly reported in literature (e.g. <a href="https://doi.org/10.1109/TBME.2023.3325551" target="_blank">Li et al 2023</a>), are not included.
 However, in practical applications, one might choose to reconstruct a sequence of ultrasound frames (as opposed to the entire scan or two adjacent frames, which are represented by local and global errors, respectively), using a pre-optimised sequence length that is most suitable to the downstream application.
 Without specifying a single target clinical application, these two adopted local and global errors shall represent the range of accuracy between the choices of the reconstruction length.